Your Credit Score

 Credit scores are not given out free with the credit report.
 You have to pay a fee to get the scores.
-You will find websites that offer a free credit report and free credit score, but the score will only be free the first time.
+You will find websites that offer a free credit report and free credit score, but the score will only be free for the first time.
 Unfortunately, you could pay for your score and then end up doing something the next day that will change the score.

 Should this and the fact that you have to pay for the score detract you from getting it?
 It shouldn't.
 You don't need to continue to request the score each month to see what changes are taking place.
 Not only is it not necessary, it isn't recommended.
 Your score won't change very much or very often unless you are being reckless with your credit and your debt responsibilities.
 If you are being responsible in paying your debts and using your credit, your score most likely won't change much if it does.